JarbasAl/mycroft-catalan.conf/readme.md

 this is a good approach for localization of skills, however it is not as straightforward as translating dialog files because the content of these files is not obvious and will depend on the code of a specific skill

-using the official wikipedia skill as an example, the following directory structure will include the data to translate
+using the official wikipedia skill as an example, we need to translate this file that tells the wikipedia package what lang-code to use
 ```
 - dialog
   - en-us